pawanmishra/pawanmishra.github.io/_posts/2016-08-20-postgres-json-part-2.md

 layout: single
 title: Postgres and Json - Part2
 tags: [postgres, jsonb]
-excerpt: In this blog post, we are going to explore some of the **jsonb** related operators & functions related to filtering & processing of jsonb based data.
+excerpt: In this blog post, we are going to explore some of the **json** related operators & functions specific to filtering & processing of json based data.
 ---
 {% include toc %}